 The Irish Times reports that the Quinn family said it was inevitable the reported losses would be “substantial” because the administrators were putting aside far more significant amounts of money to meet claims than was the norm in the industry.

 The Quinn Group and Quinn Insurance

 Calling for all documents relating to the involvement of the insurer’s new owners, Liberty Mutual, and Anglo Irish Bank, the Quinns also highlighted that €200m of the firm’s assets were being used to repay the debts of the overall Quinn Group.

-In a statement to the paper, the family said if all documents relating to the purchase of the insurer were not published then, “the cover-up of the erosion of value at the expense of the Irish taxpayer at Quinn Insurance will never be revealed.”
+In a statement to the paper, the family said if all documents relating to the purchase of the insurer were not published, then “the cover-up of the erosion of value at the expense of the Irish taxpayer at Quinn Insurance will never be revealed.”

-“The repeated statements of the joint administrators to the High Court and to the media that the company was profitable and there would be no call on the Insurance Compensation Fund now need to be reconciled with the results announced today,” the family added.
+“The repeated statements of the joint administrators to the High Court and the media that the company was profitable and there would be no call on the Insurance Compensation Fund now need to be reconciled with the results announced today,” the family added.

 Four independent firms of actuaries confirmed the losses in a review last July and August, said McAteer.